fredericscode/RailsVideoCallApp/README.md

-                                              GIF

-NOTE: If you deploy the application to heroku, don't forget to add the REDIS_TO_GO addon in your app, the copy the REDISTOGO_URL and save it as an environment variable in your ```local_env.yml```, just below your AWS credentials:
+NOTE: If you deploy the application to heroku, don't forget to add the REDIS_TO_GO addon in your app, then copy the REDISTOGO_URL and save it as an environment variable in your ```local_env.yml```, just below your AWS credentials:
 ```yml
 REDISTOGO_URL: 'redis://redistogo:55cea217e43f8912c561f0cc3247ff48@hammerjaw.redistogo.com:11969/'
 ```